- What support is available?

 Support for older children with an ASD

-The Positive Partnerships programme supports professional development for teachers and other school staff to build their understanding, skills and expertise in working with school aged children with an ASD; and Workshops and information sessions for parents and carers of school-age students with autism, to assist them to work with their child’s teachers, school leaders and other staff.
+The Positive Partnerships programme supports professional development for teachers, school leaders and other school staff to build their understanding, skills and expertise in working with children with autism spectrum disorder.
+Workshops and information sessions are also held for parents and carers of school-age students with autism, to assist them to work with their child’s teachers, school leaders and other staff.
 A range of information, fact sheets including transition to school and from school, online learning modules, and workshop dates are available at: www.positivepartnerships.com.au.

-The Department of Health and Ageing (DoHA) has Medicare items available for children aged under 13 years (for diagnosis and treatment planning) and under 15 years (for treatment).
+The Department of Health has Medicare items available for children aged under 13 years (for diagnosis and treatment planning) and under 15 years (for treatment).

 [ top ]